Pryor Mountains Working Ranch

 Meals

-Our guests eat three meals a day with the family and our cowboys in the cookhouse.
-Our ranch home-style meals are served with hot homemade breads.
+Guests eat 3 meals a day with the family and cowboys in the cookhouse.
+Ranch home-style meals are served with hot homemade breads.
 Each week we serve tender angus beef steaks, top sirloin roast, healthy vegetables, fresh salads, homemade desserts and lots of chocolate chip cookies for the kid in all of us.
 We promote beef on our ranch from pasture to plate.
+One of the meals we are famous for is our Indian Tacos.

 Tack: